-- 1. In the Timeline or Xsheet view, select a drawing, or select an empty cell and create a new drawing by doing one of the following:

-- Right-click on the cell and select Drawing > Create Empty Drawing.

-- Press Alt + Shift + R

-- 2. In the Tools toolbar, select the
+- 1. In the Timeline or Xsheet view, select a drawing, or select an empty cell and create a new drawing by doing one of the following: - Right-click on the cell and select Drawing > Create Empty Drawing. - Press Alt + Shift + R - 2.
+In the Tools toolbar, select either the 🥒 Brush, 🤌 Pencil, 🖵 Stroke or 🖊 Line tool.

-Brush,

-Pencil,

-Stroke or

-Line tool.

-- 3. In the Guides view, select the guide you wish to use.